kenlog/UpdateNotifier/README.md

 Note: Plugin folder is case-sensitive.

-### :star: If you like , do not forget to give me a star on GitHub!
+### :star: If you like it, do not forget to give a star on GitHub!

 :construction_worker: Any contribution will be highly appreciated
 ------------